Course Syllabus Policy

 • Additional College or Unit Requirements (if applicable)

-Use of Syllabi: Information from course syllabi will be used internally and for accreditation-related purposes and will not be disseminated publicly.
+Information from course syllabi will be used internally and for accreditation-related purposes and will not be disseminated publicly.
+Colleges will maintain records of course syllabi or equivalent documents as deemed necessary to document compliance with any applicable accrediting bodies.

 • Approved by Graduate Council, March 2, 1992